 The phase measurement for PS is the difference between transmitted amplitude and reflected amplitude of the pulse, Δp (Figure 4).
 The transmitted amplitude is measured in order to determine the distance of the travelled pulse.
 The distance between the receiving wave amplitude is then measured and compared to the distance in the transmitted amplitude.
 The accuracy is determined by the length of the cycle of periodicity and wavelength ambiguity in the range of estimation (Alonso et al. 2011, 378).
 The principle are similar to TOF by distance calculation (Amann et al. 2001, 12), but the necessary length measurements provides some fundamental difference.
-This results in different scanners using different means of distance calculation.
-A comparison can be seen in the study of Alonso et al. 2011 by TLS of site documentation.
-The study compares the Faro 80 photon scanner which uses PS calculation, and the Leica Scan Station 10 which uses TOF calculation.
-Naturally, this does not mean that the two product providers do not offer other means of distance calculation, merely that in this case, the two scanners use different means for distance calculation making it possible to compare measurement based on hardware specifications (Table 1).
-The system specifications are as follows:
+This results in different scanners using different means of distance calculation, based on necessity of reproducing at different scales with phase-shift calculation used for larger point-clouds, and time-of-flight for smaller point cloud production (Alonso et al. 2011, 385).